karywjh/Movie-Recommendation/README.md

 // Edge connection file is already been made for 500, 3000, and 10000 vertices dataset so runtime will be fast ./final_project constructor edgefile_name num_vertices

+// You can add print to the end of any of these commands to print out the connections between movies

  // example:
 ./final_project constructor out500.csv 500
+./final_project constructor out500.csv 500 print
 ```

 **To get a sense of our algorithm optimization on constructing the graph:**